- Jan. 9, 2015: Statement from Chairman Hawks regarding Dr. George Ross’ withdrawal from the search

 Presidential Finalists Named

 Following a national search, the University of Nebraska Presidential Search Screening and Selection Committee has identified four finalists for the next president of the university.
-Each finalist will visit Nebraska for public forums, interviews and meetings with key university stakeholders, and members of the university community and public will have the opportunity to meet the candidates and provide their feedback to the Board of Regents.
+Each finalist visited Nebraska in November or December for public forums, interviews and meetings with key university stakeholders.
 Click here to submit your feedback on the finalists.
-The regents will make the final selection of the next president.
+The Board of Regents will make the final selection of the next president.

 Dr. Sally Rockey, deputy director for extramural research for the National Institutes of Health

 As deputy director for extramural research, Dr. Rockey oversees the development and implementation of the critical policies and guidelines central to the successful conduct of biomedical research supported by the National Institutes of Health across the country and around the world.
 Dr. Rockey earned her Ph.D. in entomology from Ohio State University and has spent the majority of her career in the area of research administration and information technology.
 She leads or is active on a number of federal committees related to science, federal research assistance and electronic government, and works closely with academic, small business and scientific communities.